alinjfz/fitness-agent-mcp/README.md

 # Fitness Agent MCP

 A zero-dependency Express API that acts as a universal fitness intelligence layer for AI assistants.
-Claude, ChatGPT, and GitHub Copilot all share the same state, gamification engine, and data — Claude and Copilot via the built-in MCP server, ChatGPT via OpenAPI Custom Actions.
+Claude, ChatGPT, and GitHub Copilot all share the same state, gamification engine, and data.
+Claude and Copilot via the built-in MCP server, ChatGPT via OpenAPI Custom Actions.

 **No OpenAI key.
 No database server.
 One deployed URL.**